msabramo/kallithea/docs/setup.rst

 Next, you need to create the databases used by Kallithea.
-It is recommended to use postgresql or sqlite (default).
-If you choose a database other than the default ensure you properly adjust the db url in your my.ini configuration file to use this other database.
-Kallithea currently supports postgresql, sqlite and mysql databases.
+It is recommended to use PostgreSQL or SQLite (default).
+If you choose a database other than the default ensure you properly adjust the database URL in your my.ini configuration file to use this other database.
+Kallithea currently supports PostgreSQL, SQLite and MySQL databases.
 Create the database by running the following command::

     paster setup-db my.ini